d12frosted/elpa-mirror/gnu/fontaine-readme.txt

   │ 	 :default-family "Iosevka Comfy"
   │ 	 :default-weight regular
   │ 	 :default-height 100
+  │
   │ 	 :fixed-pitch-family nil ; falls back to :default-family │ 	 :fixed-pitch-weight nil ; falls back to :default-weight │ 	 :fixed-pitch-height 1.0
+  │
   │ 	 :fixed-pitch-serif-family nil ; falls back to :default-family │ 	 :fixed-pitch-serif-weight nil ; falls back to :default-weight │ 	 :fixed-pitch-serif-height 1.0
+  │
-  │ 	 :variable-pitch-family "Iosevka Comfy Duo"
-  │ 	 :variable-pitch-weight nil
+  │ 	 :variable-pitch-family "Iosevka Comfy Motion Duo" │ 	 :variable-pitch-weight nil
   │ 	 :variable-pitch-height 1.0
+  │
+  │ 	 :mode-line-active-family nil ; falls back to :default-family │ 	 :mode-line-active-weight nil ; falls back to :default-weight │ 	 :mode-line-active-height 0.9
+  │
+  │ 	 :mode-line-inactive-family nil ; falls back to :default-family │ 	 :mode-line-inactive-weight nil ; falls back to :default-weight │ 	 :mode-line-inactive-height 0.9
+  │
+  │ 	 :header-line-family nil ; falls back to :default-family │ 	 :header-line-weight nil ; falls back to :default-weight │ 	 :header-line-height 0.9
+  │
+  │ 	 :line-number-family nil ; falls back to :default-family │ 	 :line-number-weight nil ; falls back to :default-weight │ 	 :line-number-height 0.9
+  │
+  │ 	 :tab-bar-family nil ; falls back to :default-family │ 	 :tab-bar-weight nil ; falls back to :default-weight │ 	 :tab-bar-height 1.0
+  │
+  │ 	 :tab-line-family nil ; falls back to :default-family │ 	 :tab-line-weight nil ; falls back to :default-weight │ 	 :tab-line-height 1.0
+  │
   │ 	 :bold-family nil ; use whatever the underlying face has │ 	 :bold-weight bold
+  │
   │ 	 :italic-family nil
   │ 	 :italic-slant italic
+  │
   │ 	 :line-spacing nil)))
   │
-  │ ;; Recover last preset or fall back to desired style from │ ;; `fontaine-presets'.
+  │ ;; Set the last preset or fall back to desired style from `fontaine-presets' │ ;; (the `regular' in this case).
   │ (fontaine-set-preset (or (fontaine-restore-latest-preset) 'regular)) │
-  │ ;; The other side of `fontaine-restore-latest-preset'.
+  │ ;; Persist the latest font preset when closing/starting Emacs and │ ;; while switching between themes.
+  │ (fontaine-mode 1)
-  │ (add-hook 'kill-emacs-hook #'fontaine-store-latest-preset) │
+  │
   │ ;; fontaine does not define any key bindings.
 This is just a sample that │ ;; respects the key binding conventions.
 Evaluate:
   │ ;;
   │ ;;     (info "(elisp) Key Binding Conventions")
-  │ (define-key global-map (kbd "C-c f") #'fontaine-set-preset) │ (define-key global-map (kbd "C-c F") #'fontaine-set-face-font) └────
+  │ (define-key global-map (kbd "C-c f") #'fontaine-set-preset) └────

 4.1 Persist font configurations on theme switch ───────────────────────────────────────────────

+  [ As part of 2.0.0-dev, there exists the `fontaine-mode' which does
+    this automatically. ]

   Themes re-apply face definitions when they are loaded.
 This is necessary to render the theme.
 For certain faces, such as `bold' and `italic', it means that their font family may be reset (depending on the particularities of the theme).

-  To avoid such a problem, we can arrange to restore the current font preset which was applied by `fontaine-set-preset'.
+  To avoid such a potential problem, we can arrange to restore the current font preset which was applied by `fontaine-set-preset'.
   Fontaine provides the command `fontaine-apply-current-preset'.
 It can either be called interactively after loading a theme or be assigned to a hook that is ran at the post `load-theme' phase.

-  Some themes that provide a hook are the `modus-themes' and `ef-themes' (both by Protesilaos), so we can use something like:
+  • [Theme-agnostic hook for Emacs 29 or higher]
+  • [Theme-agnostic hook before Emacs 29]

+[Theme-agnostic hook for Emacs 29 or higher] See section 4.2

+[Theme-agnostic hook before Emacs 29] See section 4.3

+4.2 Theme-agnostic hook for Emacs 29 or higher ──────────────────────────────────────────────

+  [ As part of 2.0.0-dev, there exists the `fontaine-mode' which does
+    this automatically. ]

+  Emacs 29 provides the `enable-theme-functions', which we can use to persist or restore a font preset thus ([Persist font configurations on theme switch]):

   ┌────
-  │ (add-hook 'modus-themes-after-load-theme-hook #'fontaine-apply-current-preset)) └────

-  If both packages are used, we can either write two lines of `add-hook' or do this:

-  ┌────
-  │ ;; Persist font configurations while switching themes (doing it with │ ;; my `modus-themes' and `ef-themes' via the hooks they provide).
-  │ (dolist (hook '(modus-themes-after-load-theme-hook ef-themes-post-load-hook)) │   (add-hook hook #'fontaine-apply-current-preset)) └────
+  │ (add-hook 'enable-theme-functions #'fontaine-apply-current-preset) └────

+[Persist font configurations on theme switch] See section 4.1

+4.3 Theme-agnostic hook before Emacs 29
+───────────────────────────────────────

+  [ As part of 2.0.0-dev, there exists the `fontaine-mode' which does
+    this automatically. ]

+  For versions of Emacs before 29, there is no built-in theme-agnostic solution to persisting or restoring a font preset ([Theme-agnostic hook for Emacs 29 or higher]).

-  Themes must specify a hook that is called by their relevant commands at the post-theme-load phase.
-This can also be done in a theme-agnostic way:
+  Themes have to specify a hook that is called by their relevant commands at the post-theme-load phase.
+This can also be done in a generic way:

   ┌────
   │ ;; Set up the `after-enable-theme-hook'